SUSE/pennyworth/README.md

  * To start a Vagrant box, pass its name using the `box` option
  * To start a generic VM image, pass its path using the `image` option
- * For connecting to a running system, pass its hostname using the `system` option.
+ * For connecting to a running system, pass its hostname using the `host` option.

 Boxes, images and systems have the following requirements: